sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime/VScode_R_Windows_integrate.md

 ### 18/2/2024 FIX TO RUN R CODE  ===============
 0. Installed Rtools43 (R>4.3) compatible with R version.
 needed in Windows PC??
-Added in env as well.
-Then, checked .libPaths() then installed languageserver. install.packages("languageserver")
+Checked .libPaths() then installed languageserver again. install.packages("languageserver")

 1.  .Rprofile is empty in other desktop PC but works...